dustinpfister/blog_posts/_posts/threejs-buffer-geometry-utils.md

 ## Buffer Geometry Utils and what to know first

 In this post I am writing about some features that have to do with the buffer geometry utilities module which is one of many additional JavaScript modules that can be found in the Github repository of the JavaScript library.
 So then this is not just on threejs itself, but an additional file that must be added on top of threejs alone.
-I also assume that you have a lot of background with the basics of threejs and client side JavaScript in general as well.
+I also assume that you have a lot of background with the [basics of threejs](/2018/04/04/threejs-getting-started/) and client side [JavaScript in general](/2018/11/27/js-getting-started/) then.
 If not sorry I can not cover every little detail that should be known before hand here.
 However I will write about a few things that you might want to look into more in this opening section if you have not done so before hand.

 ### Read more about Buffer Geometry in general